 So if you’re interested in real estate, there are four ways to buy real estate.

-Number one, you can do it yourself.
+1. You can do it yourself.

 If you attempt to buy multifamily real estate on your own, you need to know the market, know the deals, have your financing in place, know who is managing it.
 You do not want to invest in anything smaller than 16 units.
 32 units would be your ideal first deal.
 Why?
 Because anything smaller than that won’t weather any kind of market downturn, won’t give you the scale to appreciate, leverage debt, won’t be large enough to have a management company to take care of the day to day and vacancies or produce positive monthly cash flow.
 How much time do you think you need to do it yourself?
 A lot, it’s a full-time job.